alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     -   reboot the secondaries

     - reboot the primary waiting for the cluster to recover after each reboot.
-The `mongo.safe_reboot` fabric task automates stepping down the primary and waiting for the cluster to recover before rebooting.
+The `mongo.safe_reboot` Fabric task automates stepping down the primary and waiting for the cluster to recover before rebooting.